amd/Quark/docs/source/pytorch/example_quark_torch_llm_ptq.rst

 .. note::

-   Exporting quantized MX6 model is not supported yet.
+   Exporting quantized BFP16 and MX6 models is not supported yet.

 Tutorial: Running a Model Not on the Supported List
 ---------------------------------------------------